binarykitchen/videomail-client/README.md

 ## Final philosophy

 This planet is completely sold.
 Talk is overrated.
-My primary goal is not to turn this into a commercial product but to promote a cool language: Sign Language!
+My primary goal is not to turn this into a commercial product but to promote a cool language: Sign Language.